Odex: History

-Odez was founded in 1987 and entered the anime distribution sector in 2000.
+Odex Private Limited was founded in 2001 as an anime distributor in Singapore.
+The company initially focused on licensing Japanese anime for Southeast Asian markets.

 In 2003, with the support of Japanese licensors, Odex founded the Anti-Video Piracy Association of Singapore (AVPAS).
 At one point, AVPAS's committee-in-charge was led by Toh See Kiat and Odex directors Peter Go and Stephen Sing.

 The following year, Odex and AVPAS, with the help of the Singapore Police Force raided a major video retail chain selling pirated anime VCDs.
 In order to continue in its fight against video piracy, AVPAS created its official website.
 After a month, they started to take actions against illegal downloaders.

 In 2005, Odex opened their own English dubbing studios and DVD authoring facility.
 Odex attracted American clients, including Bandai Entertainment, Geneon USA and the History Channel.

 In 2006, the Odex-licensed title D.Gray-man was broadcast on Singaporean television within five days of its Japanese broadcast.
 Other shows, including Casshern Sins and Gundam 00, would follow.

 In 2008, Odex would work with Mediacorp to facilitate telecasts of shows the same week they aired in Japan.

 Working with Animax in 2009, Odex had titles released at the same day and time as in Japan in 42 Asian territories.

 In 2010, Odex started its business in MobTV.
 The company brought its website back up, but only to provide a link to the MobTV website so that visitors can learn more about the Animetrix service that Odex is providing on MobTV.
 Odex brought the Gundam 00 movie - Awakening of the Trailblazer into Singapore theatre, released on the same day as Japan.
 There were two screening venues, which are at Alliance Francaise and at Sinema after the first day premiere in Singapore.

 Odex made a grand presence in Anime Festival Asia (AFA), being one of the two largest booths in the event hall.
 They brought in a wide range of anime cushions and anime apparel under their license.
 They also worked with AFA organisers to put up the screening of the Gundam 00 movie - Awakening of the Trailblazer and The Disappearance of Haruhi Suzumiya during AFA.